sweikenb/console-framework/docs/index.md

 You can provide a YAML-file with settings specific to your application.
 By default, the template-project looks for an ENV variable (`APP_SETTINGS`) containing a path to the settings file.
 If this variable is not present or empty, it will look for a `settings.yaml` or `settings.yaml.dist` file in your project root.
-You can modify this behavior in the `App\SettingsResolver…` of the template-project.
+You can modify this behavior in the `App\SettingsResolver` of the template-project which extends the default one provided by the framework `Sweikenb\ConsoleFramework\Resolver\AbstractSettingsResolver`.

 ```bash
 # Specify a settings file: